 Synovial cyst definition

 A cyst is medically defined as a fluid-filled cavity with an epithelial cell lining.
-Synovial joints are joints which are surrounded by a synovium lined capsule.
+Synovial joints are joints that are surrounded by a synovium lined capsule.
 Synovial cysts often form within the capsule of degenerating synovial joints.
 The facet joints of the spine are synovial joints.
 In degenerative spine disease, pain may be caused by synovial cysts formed in facet joints.
 These cysts may also compress spinal or facet joint nerves, causing pain.

-Depending on the size and location, synovial cysts may be completely asymptomatic, cause localized back pain, or may even cause sciatica ( by compression of the sciatic nerve).
+Depending on the size and location, synovial cysts may be completely asymptomatic, cause localized back pain or may even cause sciatica ( by compression of the sciatic nerve).
 Synovial cysts may also protrude into the spinal canal.
 Since the cysts necessarily occupy space, they may cause a type of non-osseous spinal stenosis, compressing spinal nerves or the spinal cord itself.
 Some synovial cysts are formed in association with spondylolisthesis.
 These synovial cysts may also cause compression of surrounding structures and become symptomatic.